 How does your school schedule work exactly?
 This module thing is kind of confusing.

-1. Acupuncture classes.
-These happen at our classroom at Rose City Park United Methodist Church.
+1. In-person classes.
+These happen in our classroom in Portland.
 Each student cohort meets for 4 days a month, 10 months of the year, for three years.
 The modules take place Saturday through Tuesday, 9 am to 5 pm, so you will spend 28 hours a month in class or 280 hours a year, for three years.
-So for example, Cohort 1 meets from the first Saturday of the month through the following Tuesday, Cohort 2 meets from the second Saturday of the month through the following Tuesday, etc. We’re on break for the month of January and the month of August.
+So for example, Cohort 1 meets from the first Saturday of the month through the following Tuesday, Cohort 2 meets from the second Saturday of the month through the following Tuesday, etc.

-3. Clinical training, which is comprised of 160 hours of Observation in the first/second year, and 500 hours of Clinical Internship during the second/third year.
+4. Clinical training, which consists of 210 hours of Observation spread over 3 years, and 500 hours of Clinical Internship during the second/third year.
 This training is individually scheduled.
 At this time you must plan to move to Portland OR in order to do your clinical internship for at least 1 1/2 years.
 Exactly how long your clinical training takes will depend on a variety of factors, including your availability and the availability of clinic shifts.

 Do people work at the same time as going to school?

 Yes, almost all students do.
 The POCA Tech program is designed to allow people to keep working by condensing class time into four days a month and keeping the class schedule consistent over three years.
 That said, it’s VERY demanding to balance work, class time, homework, co-requisities, and clinical training.

 Is this a 3 or a 4 year program?